 If you are an adventure buff then, surely you would love visiting Yana Rocks.
-The hiking trails along with a mix of the lush green backdrop and tempting scenery is what essentially makes Yana Rocks famous.
-Due to their proximity to Yana village, travelling from the village to witness these rocks becomes quite an experience in itself.
+The hiking trails along with a mix of the lush green backdrop and tempting scenery is what makes Yana Rocks a famous tourist spot in Karnataka.

-The two main hillocks of the Yana rocks are Mohini Shikhara and Bhairaveshwara.
-These have an immense height of around 90 meters and 120 meters respectively.
+The two main hillocks of the Yana Rocks are Mohini Shikhara and Bhairaveshwara.
+Both of these hillocks carry height of around 90 meters and 120 meters respectively.
 Set up against the backdrop of the Sahyadri Hill range give these rocks a magical feel altogether.

 There are many reasons to plan a trip to this place.
-However, the major reason is the attractive beauty of these rocks and apart from that, the brilliant trail of limestone formations and the black karst structures is essentially what attracts tourists here in the first place.
-Undoubtedly, it can be your perfect weekend travel getaway.
+However, the major reason is the attractive beauty of these rocks and apart from that, the brilliant trail of limestone formations and the black karst structures attracts tourists here in the first place.
+Undoubtedly, Yana Rocks can be your perfect weekend travel getaway.

 The best time to visit this place is during the months of September to February.
 In these months, you can hope to have a good time for sightseeing activities.
 However, it is advised to avoid travelling here during the monsoon months as the nearby forests can be difficult to tread.

 Yana Rocks even have a mythological legend associated with them.
 Yes, it is believed that once, the demon king, Bhasmasura, was granted a boon by Lord Shiva.
 According to the boon, whomsoever and whatsoever he touched straightaway turned to ashes.
 Thus, he had the boon to bhasma (burn) his enemies who came his way.

 Corrupted by his own power, he decided to test it on Lord Shiva himself by touching his head.
 However, Lord Shiva successfully made his escape and reached out to Lord Vishnu seeking protection and guidance.